An engine coolant temperature (ECT) sensor; measures the temperature, of the engine coolant.

-- Send an accurate reading of the engine temperature to a gauge on the dashboard
+- Sends an accurate reading; of the engine coolant temperature, to a gauge on the dashboard.

-But, Like any component under the hood, (ECT) sensors can develop faults over time.
-A faulty sensor can lead to a range of problems developing, including overheating and poor engine performance.
-That’s why it’s important to know how to spot the signs of a faulty or failing temperature sensor.
-Before, It can cause further problems which could prove more expensive to fix.
+But, like any component under the hood, (ECT) sensors can develop faults over time.
+So, a faulty sensor, can lead to a range of problems; including overheating and poor engine performance.
+Therefore, it’s important to know, how to spot the signs of; a faulty or failing temperature sensor.
+Before, it can cause further problems; which could prove more expensive to fix.

-Start by having a look at the unit itself to check its condition.
-Because, As sensors/gaskets/connectors can develop cracks with extended use and continual temperature cycling.
-While a visual check can help to diagnose some faults, not all problems with a (ECT) show visible symptoms.
+Start by having a look at, the sensor itself to check its condition.
+While a visual check can help to diagnose some faults; not all problems with a (ECT) show visible symptoms.

-Finally, If your vehicle has starting problems and the “check engine” light doesn’t come on; you may have a bad engine coolant temperature sensor (ECT).
+So, if your vehicle has starting problems and the “check engine” light; doesn’t come on, you may have a bad (ECT) sensor.